Shannon-Goddard/Goddard_Shannon_UFOs/README.md

 ECMAScript, also referred to as “ES,” is designed to standardize scripting-languages.
 JavaScript is the best-known implementation of this standard.
 This means that ES provides guidelines and rules for JavaScript to follow, such as how a function should be created to run correctly, also known as the **proper syntax.**

 ES has had many updates to the language, though the sixth update had a major enhancement to the JavaScript language.
 It’s commonly known as “ES6+”, “ES2015” or “ECMAScript 2015.”
-This update included more feaures intended to make software development easier.Some of the features were:
+This update included more feaures intended to make software development easier.
+Some of the features were:

 - developers didn't have to wait for new technology to catch up.
 Normally, that would be waiting on the user to update their web browser to use the product.